yanamlnk/you-shall-not-pass/README.md

 1. `pkg update`
 2. `pkg install python311`

+📚 Ansible itself is written in Python.
+To execute its code, Python needs to be available on the control node (the machine where Ansible is installed), as well as on managed nodes (the target machines) to execute tasks.
+When you run Ansible playbooks, it typically connects to target nodes using SSH and executes Python scripts or modules to perform tasks like managing files, installing packages, or configuring services.

 On VM1 (in `~/ansible`):
 1. `touch inventory.ini`.
-Check the content of the file [here](https://github.com/EpitechMscProPromo2027/T-NSA-501-NCE_1/blob/main/VM1/ansible/inventory.ini).
+Check the content of the file [here](https://github.com/yanamlnk/you-shall-not-pass/blob/main/VM1/ansible/inventory.ini).
 This file is used to connect to VM2 from VM1.
 2. Test connectivity: `ansible webservers -i inventory.ini -m ping`.
 If successful:
 ```
 server | SUCCESS => {